 Gabriel Byrne is always in the news.
-In addition to new films and TV series (he’s making something new in New York City right now!) heading our way very soon–Lies We Tell, Mad To Be Normal, An L. A. Minute, In The Cloud–you can find him celebrating another Spirit of Ireland Gala at the Irish Arts Center in New York City, introducing an author’s new book at McNally Jackson Bookstore (also in NYC), and popping up in other places (Ireland, for instance), including a myriad array of news outlets.
+In addition to new films and TV series (he’s making something new in New York City right now!) heading our way very soon–Lies We Tell, Mad To Be Normal, An L. A. Minute, In The Cloud–you can find him celebrating another Spirit of Ireland Gala at the Irish Arts Center in New York City, introducing Belinda McKeon’s new book, Tender, in a conversation with the author at McNally Jackson Bookstore (also in NYC), and popping up in other places (Ireland, for instance), including a myriad array of news outlets.

 Proof is below, but first, some sad news.